RISSP

 in accordance with the provisions of Operating Code no. 8 (OC8).
 Where a High Voltage electrical boundary occurs, for instance between a power station and electrical utility, the safety controllers each side of the boundary must co-ordinate their activities.
 For the electrical transmission system in England, Wales and Scotland, the Ofgem-defined industry standard document OC8 of the Grid code defines how safety precautions can be managed with the Record of Inter System Safety Precautions (RISSP) independently from the safety rules of the connected parties.
 The purpose of the RISSP is to guarantee that safety precautions provided by a third-party can be quoted in a safety document so that work can take place.

 Identifying number

 The RISSP form must have a uniquely identifying number, provided by the party requesting safety precautions.
 To achieve this, all parties connected to the national grid must have a RISSP prefix code.
 These are, in general, abbreviations of the company name at the time it applied for its code.
 All RISSPs have the suffix 'R'.
 The requester states the location and equipment that requires the RISSP.
-The implementer then states the location and nature of the precautions provided for adequate safety that equipment.
+The implementer then states the location and nature of the precautions provided for adequate safety of that equipment.